Inflammatory Bowel Disease

 Inflammatory bowel diseases are treated with five types of medications:

-- corticosteroids - These anti-inflammatory drugs include prednisone, prednisolone, and budesonide, and are effective for short-term control of flare-ups.
+- Corticosteroids.
+These anti-inflammatory drugs include prednisone, prednisolone and budesonide, and are effective for short-term control of flares.
 They are prescribed for the shortest time due to their side effects

-- biologics – The anti-inflammatory drugs are the newest treatments for IBD.
-Adalimumab, certolizumab pegol, golimumab and infliximab target an inflammatory protein called tumor necrosis factor (TNF).
-Natalizumab and vedolizumab block certain white blood cells from affecting GI tissues
+- Biologics and biosimilars.
+The anti-inflammatory drugs are the newest treatments for IBD.
+Adalimumab (Humira), certolizumab pegol (Cimzia), golimumab (Simponi) and infliximab (Remicade) target an inflammatory protein called tumor necrosis factor (TNF).
+Ustekinumab (Stelara) targets the pro-inflammatory proteins interleukin-12 and interleukin-23.
+Natalizumab (Tysabri) and vedolizumab (Entyvio) block certain white blood cells from affecting GI tissues.

-All medications come with side effects and the risks and benefits should be discussed with your doctor.
+All medications come with side effects.
+Discuss the risks and benefits with your doctor.

 It’s common for people with IBD to get different vaccinations to help prevent infections.
 Surgical intervention is uncommon these days because of effective medications.
 But if the diseases are severe, then damaged parts of the GI tract are removed by surgery.